ShayBox/Sigilo/README.md

 I recommend using [mat-1's fork of masscan](https://github.com/mat-1/masscan) to further narrow results

 ## Usage:
-Results are available via my [API]
+Results are available via my [API] and direct database access
+You are free to query and dump the database, however
+Please be respectful and don't abuse my services
+`mysql://sigilo@vps.shaybox.com/sigilo`

 ## Notes:
 If you'd like to self-host this project, you'll need the following: